SteeltoeOSS/Documentation/docs/docs/v4/welcome/migrate-quick-steps.md

 ### Documentation

-For more information, see the updated [Logging documentation](../logging/index.md).
+For additional information, see the updated [Logging documentation](../logging/index.md).

 ## Management